SD › Siem Reap Best Hotels

 Siem Reap Hotels – Tips and Advice

-- The absolute best hotels are Sala Lodges (rustic and romantic), Raffles Grand Hotel s’Angkor (most luxurious hotel), Anantara Angkor Resort & Spa (most luxurious boutique), and Victoria Angkor (best for families).
-The best budget hotel is Tanei Boutique Villa.
+- Best Luxury Hotels in Siem Reap: Sala Lodges (rustic and romantic) • Raffles Grand Hotel s’Angkor (most luxurious hotel) • Anantara Angkor Resort & Spa (best boutique hotel in Siem Reap) • Victoria Angkor (best for families)

-- The best areas for travelers are the French Quarter, Old Market (aka City Center), Wat Bo, the Road to Angkor, and Krous Village.
+- The best areas in Siem Reap for travelers are the French Quarter, Old Market (aka City Center), Wat Bo, the Road to Angkor, and Krous Village.

 - The best restaurants are Mie Café (local food in a traditional Khmer house), Bugs Café (insect tapas), Café Indochine (Royal Khmer fine dining), Flow Food and Wine (stylish French spot), and Little Red Fox Espresso (hands down, best coffee in Siem Reap).